DiegoPrestesGit/bolttech-test/README.md

 ### BOTH

+- [ ] threat exceptions in both ends
 - [ ] finished tasks should not be able to edit, nor remove (but am I able to **undone**?)
 - [ ] encode user's password and authentication ([like this](https://cloud.google.com/blog/products/identity-security/account-authentication-and-password-management-best-practices))